yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## A Dynamic Camera with Signal Fusion

-- [📍 2013 - Self-Calibration and Visual SLAM with a Multi-Camera System on a Micro Aerial Vehicle](https://people.inf.ethz.ch/pomarc/pubs/HengAURO15.pdf) and its references
+- [📍 2013 - Self-Calibration and Visual SLAM with a Multi-Camera System on a Micro Aerial Vehicle](https://people.inf.ethz.ch/pomarc/pubs/HengAURO15.pdf) and its references, CVG, prof. Dr. Marc Pollefeys